JunghwanRo/log/README.md

 # To be DONE

-Check why lift force[3] is same with lift force[5]. \
-Seperate the lift force to lift force center. \
+Separate the lift force from the lift force center. \
 Improve Buoyancy. \
 Check Added mass sim dt. \
 Apply surface tension. \